 R.J.
 McMahonChief Executive Officer

-R.J. joined the Robert Crown Center for Health Education (RCC) on June 2, 2014 as Chief Executive Officer.
+R.J. joined the Robert Crown Center for Health Education (RCC) in June 2014 as Chief Executive Officer.
 Prior to taking the leadership role at RCC, R.J. served as Vice President and Director of Development for Fenwick High School.
-At Fenwick, R.J. established constituent initiatives, restructured development operations, and formalized organizational structures.
-From 2006 to 2009, R.J. was the Director of External Relations for the Chicago International Charter School, preceding which he served as President of St. Martin de Porres High School in Waukegan.
-R.J. is the Chicago Region Chair for Boston College, Alumni Admissions, and a board member of the Peacebuilders Initiative, Bernadine Center Catholic Theological Union.
-He has a Bachelor of Arts Degree in Economics from Boston College and an MBA in Operations and Marketing from Loyola University of Chicago.
+He has spent the last 15+ years in the non-profit sector, primarily in education.
+He served as the Director of External Relations for the Chicago International Charter School, preceding which he served as President of St. Martin de Porres High School in Waukegan.
+In his role as CEO, he sits on the Chicago Area Opiate Task Force, is a member of the Lake County Opioid Initiative and is a partner with the DuPage Coalition Against Heroin.
+Additionally, he testified in Springfield in favor of House Bill 1 (Heroin Crisis Act); in front of the City of Chicago Heroin Task Force and has presented about heroin at community forums and the DuPage County Health Department.

 Kris AdziaDirector of Education